 Curb and gutter for the Study Area were examined similarly to sidewalks.
-The curb and gutter were graded as either Excellent, Good, Average, Fair, Poor and Missing.
-There is not any curb and gutter within the study area.
-And is considered rural section drainage.
+The curb and gutter were graded as either Excellent, Good, Average, Fair, and Poor or Missing.

-Within the study area there is approximately 2,664 lineal feet of curb and gutter possible.
-Of the total area, approximately 855 feet of concrete paving and underground pipe was constructed during the hospital project.
-In addition, there were several inlets constructed along the area.
-After reviewing the conditions in the field, the following is how the curb and gutter conditions breakdown within the corporate limits:
+Within the study area there is approximately 735 lineal feet of curb and gutter possible.
+After reviewing the conditions in the field, the following is how the curb and gutter conditions break down within the corporate limits:

-- 855 (32.10%) lineal feet of Excellent curb and gutter - 0 (0.00%) lineal feet of Good curb and gutter - 0 (0.00%) lineal feet of Average curb and gutter - 0 (0.00%) lineal feet of Fair curb and gutter - 1,809 (67.90%) lineal feet of no curb and gutter
+- 0 (0.0%) lineal feet of Excellent curb and gutter - 0 (0.00%) lineal feet of Good curb and gutter - 0 (0.00%) lineal feet of Average curb and gutter - 0 (0.00%) lineal feet of Fair curb and gutter - 735 (100.0%) lineal feet of Poor or Missing curb and gutter